sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

  ### 3.6.2.4.2 Root Guard:
 The Root Guard feature provides a way to enforce the root bridge placement in the network and allows STP to interoperate with user network bridges while still maintaining the bridged network topology that the administrator requires.
-When BPDUs are received on a root guard enabled port, the STP state will be moved to "Root inconsistent" state to indicate this condition.
-Once the port stops receiving superior BPDUs, Root Guard will automatically set the port back to a FORWARDING state after the timeout period has expired.
+When superior BPDUs are received on a root guard enabled port, the STP state will be moved to "Root inconsistent" state to indicate this condition.
+Once the port ceases receiving superior BPDUs, Root Guard will automatically set the port back to a FORWARDING state after the timeout period has expired.

-This command allow enabling or disabling of root guard on an interface.
+This command allows enabling or disabling of Root Guard on an interface.
+It enables the user to avoid any traffic disruption due to the topology re-convergence caused by any spurious switch with a lower bridge priority connected somewhere downstream.
+Thus, this increases reliability, manageability and security of the L2 network.

 **config spanning_tree interface root_guard {enable|disable} <ifname\>**

-Following syslogs will be generated when entering and exiting root guard condition respectively -
+Following syslogs will be generated when entering and exiting Root Guard condition respectively -

 STP: Root Guard interface Ethernet4, VLAN 100 inconsistent (Received superior BPDU)

 STP: Root Guard interface Ethernet4, VLAN 100 consistent (Timeout)

  ### 3.6.2.4.3 BPDU Guard
 BPDU Guard feature disables the connected device ability to initiate or participate in STP on edge ports.
-When STP BPDUs are received on the port where BPDU guard is enabled the port will be shutdown.
-User can re-enable the port administratively after ensuring the BPDUs have stopped coming on the port.
+When STP BPDUs are received on the port where BPDU guard is enabled the port would be admin-shut.
+User can re-enable the port administratively after ensuring the BPDUs have ceased arriving on the port.

 Below command allows enabling or disabling of bpdu guard on an interface.

 **config spanning_tree interface bpdu_guard {enable|disable} <ifname\>**

+This command enables the user to avoid any traffic disruption due to the topology re-convergence caused by any newly connected downstream STP enabled switch, unknowingly transmitting BPDUs to the existing STP topology, by shutting the connected interface receiving this BPDU.
+Thus it helps in creating the boundaries for the existing STP topology which can be expanded to include any newly connected switches by admin interference only.

-By default, BPDU guard will only generate a syslog indicating the condition, for taking an action like disabling the port below command can be used with shutdown option
+By default, BPDU guard will only generate a syslog indicating the condition, for taking an action like disabling the port.
+The command can be used with shutdown option as shown below

 **config spanning_tree interface bpdu_guard {enable|disable} <ifname\> [--shutdown | -s]**